 Why you wanted to hide?

-Well, I was a former miss America.
-This America is don't are not incest survivors.
-So yes.
-I knew if a reporter knew it was me, it would be on the front page.
+Well, I was a former Miss America.
+Miss America's are not incest survivors.
+So yes, I knew if a reporter knew it was me, it would be on the front page.
 There was no question in my mind about that.
-I said, you, you think, you think a reporter is coming and they call back and they said, yes, wait, a reporter is coming.
-And, and this, this woman who was from the public relations department of the university of Colorado health sciences center, which is part of the camps, just got all of a sudden, I know all these people know.
+I said you think a reporter is coming?
+And they call back and they said, yes, wait, a reporter is coming.
+And, and, this woman who was from the public relations department of the University of Colorado health sciences center, which is part of the campus, just got all of a sudden, I know all these people know.
 And they said, okay, this is what we have to do.
 We will go down.
-The Denver post knows a celebrity is speaking.
+The Denver Post knows a celebrity is speaking.

 We will go down and give them your name.
 If they will agree to only print your words.
-And I said, are you, are you kidding me?
+And I said, are you kidding me?
 This is not going to happen.
-Well, one of my best friends who worked there called, and she said, yes, this is, this is you have no choice on this because what's going to happen is if you don't show up, they're gonna figure it out anyway.
-And if you do show up there, the woman is going to run out and print, whatever she wants.
-So, so they went down and negotiated with the Denver post to only use my words.
-And I, I walked into the room and this woman stood up and said, I'm Carol crack from the Denver post.
+Well, one of my best friends who worked their called, and she said, yes, this is, you have no choice on this because what's going to happen is, if you don't show up, they're gonna figure it out anyway.
+And if you do show up there, the woman is going to run out and print whatever she wants.
+So they went down and negotiated with the Denver Post to only use my words.
+And I walked into the room and this woman stood up and said, I'm Carol Crack from the Denver Post.
 And I said, you're the last person I want to see tonight.

 And I stood before and shared my story.
-And the next morning it was on the front page and many pages in full pages of my family.
-My father was very, very well and highly respected.
-I think, I think the thing that made such a difference for me, because it stayed on the front page.
-It just kept staying on the front page was that they never said Maryland alleges.
-They just, and they, they knew my father.
+And the next morning it was on the front page, and many pages in full pages of my family.
+My father was very, very well known and highly respected.
+I think the thing that made such a difference for me, because it stayed on the front page, it just kept staying on the front page was that they never said Marilyn alleges.
+They just, they knew my father.
 I mean, they knew what an outstanding man.
-It might, the boy scout building was the Francis S Vander for boy scout building.
-They never said marijuana.
+It might, the Boy Scout building was the Francis Van Derber Boy Scout building.
 They never questioned me.
 They never questioned whether I was telling the truth or not.

 And I think that was critically important.
-So the second, so th th the second day was on the front page again.
+So the second day it was on the front page again.
 Oh, they said, you have to have press conference.
 And I said, never.
-And they said, they said, well, well, they'll call your three sisters and your mother.
+And they said they'll call your three sisters and your mother.
 And I said, what time is the press conference?
 So it was on the front page again.
 So they said, they're calling your sister.
-So I called my sister Quinn in San Francisco.
-And I said, please, please, please, if you want to go public with your students, San Francisco, but don't do it in Denver.
+So I called my sister Gwyneth in San Francisco.
+And I said, please, please, please, if you want to go public with this in San Francisco, but don't do it in Denver.
 She went public was on the front page of the papers.
 The third day, I am holed up in my house, not knowing what to do.
 My life has just been completely demolished.

-And I said to Larry and Jennifer, hi, I have to get out of here.
-So we went to the track, we're jogging around the track and a woman with her, two dogs came.
+And I said to Larry and Jennifer, I have to get out of here.
+So we went to the track, we're jogging around the track and a woman with her two dogs came.
 We saw each other often, but this time she stopped me.
-And she said, thank you, Marilyn, for what you're doing.
-And I'm so grateful, your sister Gwen came forward this morning.
+And she said, thank you Marilyn, for what you're doing.
+And I'm so grateful your sister Gwen came forward this morning.
 I had not been happy about that.
 And I said, really why?
-And she said, because yesterday on our most popular radio talk show, people were calling in and saying, why should
+And she said, because yesterday on our most popular radio talk show, people were calling in and saying, why should we believe her?

 Nice.
 That kind of lit your fire.
 Didn't it?